 The Molecular Plant-Pathogen Interactions (MPPI) Group is located in the Plant Sciences Complex at the University of Pretoria.
-The group is part of the Department of Plant Science and the Forestry and Agricultural Biotechnology Institute (FABI) and is headed by Prof Dave Berger.
+The group is part of the Department of Plant & Soil Sciences and the Forestry and Agricultural Biotechnology Institute (FABI) and is headed by Prof Dave Berger.
 Research focuses on the molecular basis of plant-pathogen interactions and the mechanisms of plant defence using a range of approaches from whole plant phenotyping to functional genomics, as well as developing bioinformatics tools.
-The MPPI group has particular experience in transcriptomics using microarrays and is now increasingly using RNAseq.
+The MPPI group has particular experience in transcriptomics using microarrays and RNAseq.

-There are two major research projects in the MPPI lab, The first involves maize, the staple food of sub-Saharan Africa.
+The main research projects in the MPPI lab involves maize, the staple food of sub-Saharan Africa.
 We are interested in understanding mechanisms underlying quantitative disease resistance in maize to grey leaf spot (GLS) disease.
 GLS is an important constraint to maize production in many maize growing regions of the world, particularly in Africa.

 We collaborate with maize breeders and field pathologists to understand the disease in its Agricultural context, which gives postgraduate students the opportunity to temporarily "escape" from the lab.
 Apart from glasshouse bioassays, the MPPI group is employing genomics, such as high density molecular markers, and transcriptomics to study maize defence mechanisms against GLS, with the long term aim to develop tools for maize improvement, such as marker assisted selection.